 - 1. The Roller Ring and oven floor should be cleaned frequently to prevent excessive noise. - 2.
 Always replace the Roller Ring and the Glass Tray in their proper positions. - 3.
 The Roller Ring must always be used for cooking along with the Glass Tray.

-For proper use of your oven, read remaining safety cautions and operating instructions.
+For proper use of your oven, read remaining safety cautions and Owner's Manual.